ShaneByrne0963/dish-of-the-day/README.md

   - This is the page the user is taken to after submitting the form.
 It contains a short thank you paragraph and a short thank you video.
   - The paragraph assures the user that they will be contacted soon with the recipe they are looking for, and encourages them to continue using the menu until then.
   - The thank you video requires to be clicked on to play, encouraging more interaction from the user.
+  - This page's main purpose is to give feedback to the user, alerting them that they have submitted the form successfully.

 ![The thank you page](assets/images/readme/features/thank-you.jpg)